 Nowhere and it isn’t just Neiman’s at Hudson Yards.
-I saw the lack of engagement in the newest most forward-looking stores there as well; just like I see in far more mundane retail stores across the world.
+I also saw the lack of engagement in the newest, most forward-looking stores there, just like in far more mundane retail stores worldwide.
 Is this the height of today's retail trends?

 Look, I'm brick and mortar's biggest champion - and while I may call out many retailers - I am often their customer.